safi-ullah-031/VIGIL/README.md

-# VIGIL: Suspicious Action Detection in Crowds Using AI Driven UAS
+# VIGIL: Video-based Inference for Ground-level Activity Monitoring and Recognition Using LRCN-Enabled Unmanned Aerial Systems

 ## Description